Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 Description

 This easy Skillet Chicken Pot Pie with Biscuits is the ultimate comforting meal!
-A homemade chicken pot pie with the creamiest filling loaded with carrots, potatoes, & shredded chicken & a super simple topping of extra flaky canned biscuits & herbed garlic butter.
-It’s easy enough for busy weeknights & comforting enough for a cold winter day – you will be obsessed!
+A homemade chicken pot pie with the creamiest filling loaded with carrots, potatoes, and shredded chicken and a super simple topping of extra flaky canned biscuits and herbed garlic butter.
+It’s easy enough for busy weeknights and comforting enough for a cold winter day – you will be obsessed!

 Ingredients